Follow-Up OS resource • Proposal follow-up template

 Hi [Name] — just checking you received the proposal I sent on [Day].
 Would you like me to walk you through the options, or would you prefer I adjust anything before you review?

 Hi [Name] — quick one: is the plan to start around [Date], or has the timeline shifted?
-If you tell me this month, next month, or later, I’ll line up the best next step.
+If you tell me this month, next month, or later, I will line up the best next step.

-Hi [Name] — when proposals stall it’s usually one of three things: budget, timing, or priority.
+Hi [Name] — when proposals stall it is usually one of three things: budget, timing, or priority.
 Which one is it on your side?
-If it’s budget, I can simplify scope.
-If it’s timing, we can plan a start date.
+If it is budget, I can simplify scope.
+If it is timing, we can plan a start date.

 Hi [Name] — happy to answer anything before you decide.
 If helpful, I can share how we handle [quality / timeline / guarantees / process] so there are no surprises.
 Would you like a 5-minute call, or should I reply here?

-Hi [Name] — I haven’t heard back, so I’m going to close this out on my side for now.
-If you still want to proceed later, just reply “re-open” and I’ll pick it up immediately.
+Hi [Name] — I have not heard back, so I am going to close this out on my side for now.
+If you still want to proceed later, just reply “re-open” and I will pick it up immediately.
 Either way, thanks for the opportunity.

 What should a proposal follow-up email actually do?